 - Command Line Alternatives

 - SSH Access

+- Data Backup

+- Extending the Data Disk

 - Account Recovery

+- Application Account Recovery

 - Configure Network Time Protocol (NTP)

-- Extending the Data Disk

-- Application Account Recovery

 Command Line Alternatives

 Cambium Networks highly recommends using the cnMaestro UI for all application operations; however, in case the cnMaestro system is not executing correctly, a number of command-line alternatives exist.
 You can access these by logging into the cnMaestro CLI (through the VM Console) and selecting the "Shell" option to launch a Unix shell.